 Information on how to organize a new club or join an existing one is available in the Student Affairs Office.
-College clubs include Phi Theta Kappa, EOPS Club, Club Abled, Women in Technology and many others from which to choose.
+College clubs include Phi Theta Kappa, EOPS Club, Club Abled, International Club (ICC) and many others from which to choose.